nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

 1. Make sure you test each endpoint as you add it to confirm that it works as expected.

 ## Dealing with unexpected input
 When testing your endpoints, did you try to provide an id for an employee or customer that doesn't exist?
 Luckily, because we used `FirstOrDefault` for the endpoints that get by `Id`, that method will just return `null` to the client when an employee or customer is not found.
+We can provide a better response, however, if we use HTTP status codes...

 ### HTTP status codes
 You probably already encountered HTTP status codes in the front end part of the course.
 They are included in the HTTP response to indicate something about what happened with the request. `200` means `OK`, `404` means `Not Found`, and `500` means `Internal Server Error`.
 By default, an endpoint will give a `200` status code if no errors are thrown in the handler.
 If an error does occur, the endpoint will end up causing a `500` response from the server.
 You can test this by: